dolag233/FlowmapCanvas/README.md

 # Flowmap Canvas

-Flowmap Canvas is a powerful and easy-to-use tool for creating and editing flowmaps, designed for game developers, 3D artists, and technical artists.
+Flowmap Canvas is a powerful and easy-to-use flowmap drawing tool, designed for game developers and 3D artists.

 ## Why Choose Flowmap Canvas?